nawnaw7/100-days-of-code/log.md

 **Thoughts**: I really enjoyed working on this challenge...Wasn't too difficult either.
 Hopefully my solution was good enough. xD

 **Link(s)**: -

+### Day 51: October 31, Tuesday

+**Progress**: I started my Pomodoro Timer project for the FCC curricula.
+Started working on the design and researched a bit about the JavaScript part.

+**Thoughts**: I feel sorry I had to take a break for a few days.
+I had a pressing matter to solve, so it kinda took priority.
+But I am back with new forces :D

+**Link(s)**: -